The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Kawaguchi, JP

-Naomichi Matsumoto practices in Kawaguchi, Japan.
+Naomichi Matsumoto practices practicing medicine in Kawaguchi, Japan.
 Matsumoto is rated as an Elite expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Their top areas of expertise are West Syndrome, Coffin-Siris Syndrome, Neuronal Intranuclear Inclusion Disease (NIID), Pancreaticoduodenectomy, and Gastrostomy.
+They are also highly rated in 157 other conditions, according to our data.
+Their clinical expertise encompasses West Syndrome, Coffin-Siris Syndrome, Neuronal Intranuclear Inclusion Disease (NIID), Pancreaticoduodenectomy, and Gastrostomy.

 Crest,